 Your part is to drag and drop your files altogether or one by one.
+Alternatively you may use our CLI, API or GitHub/GitLab integrations to upload the files.
 Lokalise will match keys and translations out of the files where possible.

 To begin, navigate to project's Uploader by clicking the green button "Upload".

 Next, drag and drop the files.